fireplantgames/Flashback94-Post-Processing-Stack-Conversion/README.md

 **This branch only contains the post processing filter.
 If you want the rest of BurningNorth's object shaders you need to pull from the Master branch.**

+****NOTE**** **As of the latest commit the shader is added to a Resources subfolder, meaning if you end up not using the Flashback shader it'll still be compiled and added to a build if it is in your assets list.
+This is done to prevent forcing users to manually add the shader to their "Always Included Shaders" list for the shader to work in builds.
+This does not affect performance otherwise.**

 - Original Readme -
 ## The *Flashback '94 Shader Pack* for Unity